juanroldan1989/terraform-url-shortener/README.md

 CQRS stands for `Command and Query Responsibility Segregation`, a pattern that separates reads and writes into different models, using commands to update data, and queries to read data.

-`query` and `upsert` (updates or creates) responsibilities are split (segregated) into different services, each with its own storage.
+`query` and `upsert` (updates or creates) responsibilities are split (segregated) into different services (e.g.: AWS Lambda Functions)

-Technically, this can be implemented in HTTP so that the `Command API` is implemented exclusively with `POST routes` (The write side uses a schema that is optimized for updates), while the `Query API` is implemented exclusively with `GET routes` (The read side can use a schema that is optimized for queries)
+Technically, this can be implemented in HTTP so that the `Command API` is implemented exclusively with `POST routes`, while the `Query API` is implemented exclusively with `GET routes`.

+TODO: Add diagram with 2 lambda functions

+### Optimization

+For high number of `POST` requests, an improvement is to **decouple** `command` Lambda function from `DynamoDB` table by adding an `SQS Queue` in between.

+`command` Lambda function **no longer writes** to `DynamoDB` table.

+TODO: Add diagram with 3 lambda functions

+This way:

+1. `command` Lambda function sends `url` attributes into `command` SQS Queue as message.
+2. SQS Queue message is picked up by `upsert` Lambda function.
+3. `upsert` Lambda function persists record into `urls` DynamoDB Table.

 ## HTTP Redirections

 https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections#permanent_redirections

 ## API Testing

+## API Rate Limiting

+In order to avoid malicious requests (e.g.: bots) attempting to:

+1. Used up all possibilities for unique codes or

+2. Sabotage API's availability for other users.

+Rate Limiting is a good improvement to avoid those scenarios and can be accomplished by:

+1. Implementing a Captcha step within frontend app.

+2. Generate Free/Basic/Premium membership plans (`API Token`) within AWS API Gateway and set daily/weekly request limits for users based on membership plans.

 ## API Development Life Cycle